Yolo County

 - Child (up to 5 years of age)

 - Applicant's family income must meet 185% of the current federal poverty guidelines.
 Families with low to moderate incomes levels may qualify.
+Click here to find out if you are eligible: Am I Eligible?

 - Applicants must be at nutritional risk as determined by a health professional.
 The nutrition evaluation is based on: